department-of-veterans-affairs/va.gov-team/teams/vsp/teams/identity/Sentry Hackathon 2020/Sentry_Error_Hackathon.md

 - [Vets API lib SAML Errors](https://github.com/department-of-veterans-affairs/vets-api/blob/9254a93af093aba9ce4651a18e43209c36bbccf9/lib/saml/errors.rb)

 ## Issue Creation Instructions
-All changes to which we want to make to the errors should start with an issue being created [here](https://github.com/department-of-veterans-affairs/va.gov-team/issues).
+- All changes to which we want to make to the errors should start with an issue being created [here](https://github.com/department-of-veterans-affairs/va.gov-team/issues).
+- Each issue should use the [Standard Issue Template](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=&labels=&template=standard-issue.md&title=) to start, and reference the appropriate Error bucket file for more details.

 ## Error Questions
-- What to do to suppress, reclassify, reassign, or change error level
+- What to do to suppress, reclassify, reassign, or change error level:
+  - Each error is up for discussion in regards to if the level of the error is appropriate.
+If we want to change the level we need to include this request, along with the justification inside a PR.

 ## Parking Lot
 - Note: area where we throw questions into so we can move forward